AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-a-community.md

 1. On the `Community Details` page, on the **Tenants** tab, select **Invite Tenant**.

-1. Enter the email address of the administrator of the tenant you would like to invite and select **Send**.
+1. Enter the email address of the administrator of the tenant you would like to invite and select **Invite**.

   An email is sent to the invitee.